How to Start Karting

 Drivers usually arrive very early on race or practice day (which usually starts with a briefing at 0915 then starting at 0930) and in some cases, the night before if they have a long way to travel.
 The first action is signing-on.
 Every driver must produce his/her competition licence issued by the sport’s governing body the Motor Sports Association (the MSA).
 If the driver is under 18 years of age, then his or her parent or guardian needs to have a PG Entrants licence as well.
 Various forms are completed and entry fees paid.
 We can usually offer signing-on at the end of the Saturday practice day, and it starts again at 0745 on the Sunday morning.
 Next, the equipment has to be checked by officially appointed Scrutineers.
 Every bit of the kit has to conform to the rules and regulations laid down by the MSA.
 This ensures that the kart and driver meet the strict requirements of his/her chosen class and everything passes the stringent safety checks.
 Also check out www.kartinguk.org for the links to regulations.

 At around 9 am the drivers attend a briefing by the Clerk of the Course.
 He informs them of any information pertinent to the day’s events and of any special regulations relating to the day or to Shenington circuit.
 Novices and anyone new to the circuit will receive a special extra briefing.
-After that, practice begins.
+After that, practice begins, usually at 0930.
 This is in race order by class or kart and lasts for 3 laps each.
 Most drivers use a lap timing and maybe also a data logger on their karts, from which the data can usually be downloaded to a computer at the end of a session.
 One such system is from AIM, click here for more info.
 The Shenington circuit has three strips, or loops, to pick up sector times, from the transponder or data logger.